 Yoga can be spiritual as well as a physical practice and therefore is beneficial at any time of the day.
 However, we will have times that are better for our own practice depending upon schedule, body and personality type.
 A morning person may need the stimulating effects of certain asanas to start the day, while someone who is slow to wake may be warmed up and ready to practice by sunset.

-Yoga before bed can be relaxing and contribute to a restful sleep.
-Avoid asanas that are overstimulating and counterproductive for rest, such as forward and backward bends.
-Focus on breathing in positions such as Child’s pose, which stretches the back muscles and aids digestion.
+Yoga At Night: Yoga before bed can be relaxing and contribute to a restful sleep.
+However, remember to avoid asanas that are overstimulating and counterproductive for rest, such as forward and backward bends.
+Instead focus on breathing in positions such as Child’s pose, which stretches the back muscles, aids digestion and ensures a sound sleep.

-Consistency is also key in yoga practice perhaps even more than when you choose to practice.
-The more you do the same poses regularly, the more you will notice how the practice is producing change within your body and your life.
+- Consistency is the key in yoga practice, even more than the time you choose to practice it.
+The more regularly you practice, the more you will notice the changes produced within your body and your life.
 Over time you will be able to move more deeply into poses that are difficult when first beginning.
 This takes disciplined practice to discover.
 If possible, make new discoveries about your practice and yourself by joining a class, as yoga is ultimately about spiritual connection with others.

 Start paying attention to which postures affect your energy levels at which time of day, and this will empower you to practice exactly what your body needs.
 Remember – you are your best guide!